What could get more expensive if Trump launches a new trade war with Mexico and Canada

 Cars

-The United States imported $130 billion worth of vehicles from Mexico in 2023, making it the top good the US imports from there, according to the United Nations’ international trade database.
+The United States imported $44.76 billion worth of vehicles from Mexico in 2023, making it the number-one import, according to Commerce Department data.

 As more car manufacturers sought to get around tariffs imposed on Chinese goods, many moved their production to Mexico, making it a global hub for car factories, including General Motors, Ford, Stellantis and nearly a dozen more.